 12 – Social Media Contests

-If you can’t afford our social media marketing services – why not get your audience to write the jokes for you?
+If you can’t afford our social media marketing services – why not get your audience, and their friends and family, to write the jokes for you?

 Organising social media contests (caption competitions, finish this sentence challenges, pun-offs and the like) makes your fans and followers feel like they’re a part of your inner circle – while also, conveniently, forcing them to come up with the funnies for you.